mobess12/Hackathon1/README.md

 ## Development Roadmap
-* There was an issue with me plotting plotly charts and obtaining the error of NBformat not installed.
+* There was an issue with me plotting plotly charts in the notebook and obtaining the error of NBformat not installed.
 Essentially, i just wanted to see if the chart worked and by using StackedOverflow I was able to display it on the browser.
-I then contacted Vasi which I installed NBformat in the terminal, reset the kernel and it still didnt seem to work.
+I then contacted Vasi which I was advised to install NBformat in the terminal, reset the kernel and it still didnt seem to work.
 Vasi suggested installing it within the notebook, which eventually worked.

 * General understanding around what i needed to do with the content I had already learned. content had been revisited to gain better understanding as well as using YouTube and AI.